There are a number of Australian Standards that you should be aware of when shopping for a new poly rainwater tank:

 Hopefully this has helped you to better understand Australian Standards and how they apply.
 Again, remember that the manufacturing standards are not laws only recommendations.
 Any manufacturer who claims they comply with a standard should be able to show proof of certification.

 If you have found this article helpful and are looking for a water tank, talk to our friendly staff today.
-Our expert team are happy to discuss your needs – simply leave a question below, call or email us.
+Our expert team are happy to discuss your needs – simply call or email us.